241-080 and other Hermle Clock Movement 241 units are described on these tabs.

 Hermle clock movements are among the finest movements made in the modern times.
 The German made Hermle units typically work night and day for 30 years without much complaint.
-To go and get it overhauled like you normally would with any clock after a long time, it is found that is cost is high.
+To go and get it restored like you normally would with any clock after a long time, it is found that is cost is high.
 This is for good reason as it can be a large task to restore it.
 But as you see, since its a modern day unit (Post War German) it can be available new for a very good price.
 So what happens is you get a new movement instead of a fixed up old one, you get it in 3 days instead of 6 months.
 You will save hundreds of dollars doing it also.

-All the Hermle clock movements clockworks.com offers is the best grade.
+All the Hermle clock movements clock movements clockworks.com offers is the best grade.
 In other words there are a couple styles some units have that are not as good as others.
 There are various movements that have more than one grade.
 Some units can have plastic for the hour hand tube and the next wheel down, instead the better brass.
 Meanwhile the number is the same for both grades.
 In other words there is the economy grade and there is the full grade, on some movement series.
-Please know that clockworks.com will only ship the best grade Hermle clock movement available, every time.
+Please know that clockworks.com will only ship the best grade HHermle clock movements available, every time.

 What you will receive

 Each one of the these fine Hermle clock movements come already oiled, will come with the hand nut also.
 If it is a pendulum style clock, it will come with the suspension spring and the pendulum hanger (leader).
 If its a weight driven clock, it will come with new chains or cables and with pulleys.
 So this will be the movement with its hammer assemble on.
 This is the complete movement that comes out after you get in your hands and walk away from the clock with it.
 No weights, pendulum, chime block, hands, dial all this you have already usually.